nagasudhirpulla/taming_python/blog/skills/oracle_instantclient.md

 ## When is Instant Client not required
 * If you computer that is running the python scripts already has Oracle database installed in it, Instant Client may not be required.
-* But there can be cases where the Oracle is 32 bit and python is 64 bit or viceversa
+* But there can be cases where the Oracle is 32 bit and python is 64 bit or vice-versa, where Instant Client installation will be necessary even if Oracle Database is installed in the computer.

-## Connecting to a database
+## Downloading the Instant Client
+* Search for